Eterwait/Prometheus/README.md

 ### Usage

-1. Run `teleop_ur.py` file, pay attention to possible error messages that will be printed in console.
+1. Run `teleop_ur.py` file, pay attention to possible error messages that will be printed in the console.

 2. If all starts successfully, robot will follow your tracker.